Quick Answer:

 In the movies, it looks like it takes a couple of minutes for an experienced thief to smash a car window and hotwire a car.
 But experienced criminals are looking for opportunity, access, and an easy target.

 Once cars began using electronic keys, criminals learned an easier method over the old smash and grab; just steal the key.
-Thieves can steal keys left in mounted lock boxes at car dealerships.
-If they’re clever, they may be able to just snag the key off the wall.
-Criminals can also break into the boxes with a bolt cutter after hours.
-Thieves can steal keyless cars using various techniques that also exploit vulnerabilities in the keyless entry and ignition systems technology, too.
+Thieves can steal keys left in mounted lock boxes at car dealerships; unsecured keys can be grabbed off the wall, and enterprising criminals can break into boxes using a bolt cutter much more quickly than you’d think.

 “If a thief has the right knowledge and equipment, modern cars can be incredibly easy to steal, and stealing them is actually getting easier rather than harder.
 The very technology that was supposed to make cars more secure is actually making life easier for criminals.”

-To fully understand best practices for keyless car theft prevention, it helps to understand how keyless entry systems work.
-Modern vehicles equipped with keyless ignition use radio signals transmitted between the car and the key fob.
-When the key fob is within a certain proximity, typically a few feet, the car unlocks and allows the engine to start — all without pressing a button.
+Modern vehicles equipped with keyless ignition use radio frequency (RF) signals transmitted between the car and the key fob.
+When the fob is within a certain proximity, typically a couple of feet, the car unlocks and the engine starts without pressing a button.

 The Trouble with “Keyless” Cars (That Have Transponder Keys)